Understanding machine learning: from theory to algorithms (in progress)

 The **Vapnik-Chervonenkis dimension** of a hypothesis class is the size of the largest set that can be shattered by the hypothesis class.

-If shatters some set of size then we cannot learn from examples as there is too much flexibility.
+If $$\mathcal{H}$$ shatters some set of size $$2m$$ then we cannot learn $$\mathcal{H}$$ from $$m$$ examples as there is too much flexibility.
 As a result, hypothesis classes with infinite VC dimension are not PAC learnable.